compass Explore next steps to improve your mental health. Get help for relationship issues

 Does Bipolar Disorder Affect Intimacy?

-If someone is feeling depressed, their mood is probably poor, their self-esteem is lowered, and they’re fatigued—this isn’t a great recipe for sexual activity or desire.
-But in hypomanic or manic states, someone’s libido may actually increase—it may really go up.
+If someone is feeling depressed, their mood is probably low, their self-esteem is lowered, and they’re fatigued, which can have a negative impact on their sexual activity or desire.
+But in hypomanic or manic states, someone’s libido may actually increase, sometimes dramatically.
 For some partners, this might be fun, but for others it can feel or be distressful, threatening, or unsafe.

 Why Are Relationships Hard for People with Bipolar Disorder?

-Dating with bipolar disorder can be hard because the individual carrying the diagnosis already knows their condition is stigmatized.
+Being in a relationship with someone who is bipolar can be difficult because the individual carrying the diagnosis already knows their condition is stigmatized.
 They might be worried about telling a partner (or potential partner) that they have it, and could be worried about how it will affect their connection.

 Natural stressors experienced in many relationships can also trigger bipolar disorder, including: